TensorFleet/vscode-tensorfleet/README.md

 - Tooling panel with a guided installer that copies bundled binaries (e.g., ROS 2) to a user-selected directory.
 - **MCP Server**: Expose TensorFleet drone tools to AI assistants like Cursor, Claude, an OpenAI Codex via the Model Context Protocol.
-- **🖥️ VM Manager Console**: Start/stop the Go-based `vm-manager` service, monitor VM records, and submit stop requests directly from VS Code.
+- **🟢 VM Status Bar**: Watch VM lifecycle states from the status bar with instant quick actions and smart notifications.

 Each dashboard is implemented as a webview view so panes can be arranged in the side bar or panel area.
 Commands exposed in the command palette open equivalent